opocaj92/t-recs/README.rst

 For users and developers
 ##############

-If you'd like to install the latest version of this ``trecs`` extension based on what is currently in the main branch of the repository, run the following commands after activating your virtual environment:
+If you'd like to install the latest version of this ``extended trecs`` based on what is currently in the main branch of the repository, run the following commands after activating your virtual environment:

 ..  code-block:: bash